6xFuqUAp7r7w/dlshogi-colab/README.md

 # colab-dlshogi-gd

-This program has been modified from the original colab-dlshogi to store SSH information on Google Drive.
+This program has been modified from the original colab-katago to store SSH information on Google Drive.

 https://github.com/TadaoYamaoka/DeepLearningShogi